jbdatascience/eccv18/README.md

   year = {2017}
 }

-@inproceedings{zhang2018residual,
-    title={Residual Dense Network for Image Super-Resolution},
+@inproceedings{zhang2018rcan,
-    author={Zhang, Yulun and Tian, Yapeng and Kong, Yu and Zhong, Bineng and Fu, Yun}, booktitle={CVPR},
+    title={Image Super-Resolution Using Very Deep Residual Channel Attention Networks}, author={Zhang, Yulun and Li, Kunpeng and Li, Kai and Wang, Lichen and Zhong, Bineng and Fu, Yun}, booktitle={ECCV},
     year={2018}
 }
 ```
 ## Acknowledgements
-This code is built on [EDSR (Torch)](https://github.com/LimBee/NTIRE2017).
+This code is built on [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).
 We thank the authors for sharing their codes of EDSR [Torch version](https://github.com/LimBee/NTIRE2017) and [PyTorch version](https://github.com/thstkdgus35/EDSR-PyTorch).